-Despite the small amounts of gas that can be absorbed into most inorganic solids, the consequences can be quite significant.
-One important application of gas absorption into solids is the case-hardening of low-carbon steel by a process called carburization.
-The steel is exposed to a hot carbon-rich gas, such as CO or CO2.
-That causes carbon to be absorbed on the surface of the metal.
-The elevated concentration of carbon within the surface causes carbon to diffuse inward.
-A typical goal is to raise the carbon mass fraction to 0.8% over a depth of about 2 mm (see Problem 11.27).
-Carburization increases surface hardness and wear resistance.
+A gas can also be absorbed into an adjacent solid.
+Only very small amounts of gas are absorbed into most inorganic solids, but the consequences may sometimes be significant.
+For example, gas absorption is used to case-harden steel in a process called carburization.
+A low-carbon steel is exposed to a hot carbon-rich gas mixture, typically containing CO and a hydrocarbon.
+That causes carbon to be absorbed into the surface of the metal.
+Carbon diffuses inward from the surface.
+A typical goal is to raise the carbon mass fraction to 0.8% over a depth of about 2 mm (see Problem 11.18).
+Carburization increases the surface hardness and wear resistance of the steel.

-A similar process can cause hydrogen gas to absorb and diffuse through a steel pressure-vessel wall.
-Molecular hydrogen dissociates into hydrogen atoms when it is absorbed by steel.
-It then recombines after it passes through the wall.
-These solubility issues are relatively complex (see [11.13]).
-Hydrogen absorption can lead to embrittlement of steel containers and to gas leakage from a wide range of container vessels.
-The light-weight composite storage tanks used in hydrogen fuel-cell vehicles, for example, may be protected from leakage with polymer liners.
+Similarly, hydrogen gas stored in a steel-walled pressure vessel can leak when it is absorbed into the wall.
+Upon absorption, molecular hydrogen dissociates into hydrogen atoms, which readily diffuse through the steel.
+The hydrogen atoms recombine on the opposite surface of the wall where they are desorbed [11.16].
+Hydrogen absorption can lead to embrittlement of steel containers and to leakage from a wide range of container vessels.
+The light-weight composite storage tanks used in hydrogen fuel-cell vehicles, for example, are protected from leakage with polymer liners.